We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Once you answer the intake questions, you provide contact, insurance, and credit card information.
+Once you answer the intake questions, you’ll then provide contact, insurance, and credit card information.
 SonderMind will store your credit card in their system to automatically charge for copays and missed sessions.
 Once you match with a therapist, the final step is to schedule a video or in-person session.

-SonderMind works to match users with therapists as quickly as possible, and you can expect to be matched in 24 to 48 hours.
+SonderMind works to match users with therapists as quickly as possible.
+You can expect to be matched in 24 to 48 hours.

-Once you match with your therapist, SonderMind recommends that you talk with them to decide whether you are going to do a virtual or in-person session.
+Once you match with a therapist, SonderMind recommends that you talk with them to decide whether you’re going to do a virtual or in-person session.

 Video telehealth sessions

 SonderMind offers video telehealth sessions that are a safe and convenient way to connect with a therapist.
 Video sessions are a great option if you can’t find therapists near you.
 And it’s an especially great option during the pandemic.

 What makes SonderMind unique is its in-person therapy offerings.
 While many online services connect users with therapists virtually, SonderMind offers the option to connect in person with a therapist near you.